flotiq/flotiq-docs/docs/API/content-type/updating-ctd.md

     === "200 OK"

-        Returned when schema has been correct and was saved
+        Returned when the schema has been correct and was saved

         ```
         {